Skip to main content

 • Climate & Biodiversity

-The award-winning initiatives show how companies can uphold human rights, environmental protection, and good governance throughout their supply and value chains – all as part of their corporate social responsibility commitments.
+The awarded initiatives show how companies can contribute to respect for human rights, environmental protection, and good governance along their supply and value chains.

 Conclusion on the CSR Award 2025

-For us, the CSR Award is more than just recognition – it’s a tribute to the entire network behind it: our committed teams in Kenya and Germany, our over 9,000 contract smallholder farmers, and all those worldwide who are championing fair, digital, and sustainable supply chains.
+For us, the CSR Award is more than recognition – it acknowledges the entire network behind it: our committed teams in Kenya and Germany, our more than 9,000 contract smallholder farmers, and everyone who supports traceable, digital, and responsibly designed supply chains worldwide.

-Through a combination of innovation, transparency, and values-driven leadership, LIMBUA shows how corporate social responsibility can be practical, scalable, and transformative.
+Through a combination of innovation, transparency, and values-driven leadership, LIMBUA shows how corporate responsibility can be put into practice.

-We say thank you – and we’re building on what we've achieved!
+We say thank you – and continue on this path.

 Scanning of products ready for export

-Ready for export: all interfaces in the LIMBUA supply chain are digitally connected
+Ready for export: key interfaces in the LIMBUA supply chain are digitally connected.